sstirlin/MSBX5420Spring2019/0402sparkweblogs/README.md

 # Week 4 Homework

-This week your homework will give you some solid experience with Spark.
-You will be analyzing weblogs from NASA and extracting insights.
+This week your homework will give you some experience with Spark and prepare you for next week's exam (where you will be analyzing weblogs from NASA and extracting insights).

 ## Quickstart